Halloween forecast: Clear weather for many and a spooky ‘blue moon’

 West

-High pressure in the northern Rockies will bring cool northerly winds to the High Plains behind the front, but clockwise flow around the high will feature southerly winds for the Four Corners, the Intermountain West, and the West Coast.
+High pressure in the northern Rockies will bring cool northerly winds to the High Plains behind the front, but clockwise flow around the high will feature southerly winds for the Four Corners, the Intermountain West and the West Coast.
 That will keep the broad region on the milder side, with toasty temperatures in the Southwest.
 Mid-80s are likely in Los Angeles and near 90 in Phoenix, with lower 80s in Las Vegas.
-Mid-70s are probable for much of the Pacific Coast, including in San Francisco and Medford, Oregon.
+Mid-70s are probable for much of the Pacific Coast, including San Francisco and Medford, Oregon.

-Even Denver, which as already dealt with single-digit temperatures and multiple snowstorms — including snow on Labor Day weekend — will enjoy highs in the 60s.
+Even Denver, which has already dealt with single-digit temperatures and multiple snowstorms — including snow on Labor Day weekend — will enjoy highs in the 60s.

 Likewise, Casper, Wyo., which kicked off the week at minus-8 degrees, will see a high just shy of 50.